anieum/GNNDensityGradients/README.md

 ===
 #### Author: Jakob Semmler

 This repository contains the code used to train the models for my bachelor's thesis.
 It also contains notebooks, result data, figures, and other code generated for the thesis.
+Plotly output is not visible when viewing the notebooks on Github.

 ## Requirements